18F/identity-idp/docs/encryption-and-key-rotation.md

-On login, the decryption process is applied, and the PII is re-encrypted with the same multi-factor model, using a server-controlled key in place of the user password so that the PII can be accessed by the server for the life of the session.
+On login, the decryption process is applied, and the PII is re-encrypted with the same multi-factor model, using a server-controlled key in place of the user password digest so that the PII can be accessed by the server for the life of the session.

 When PII needs to be accessed (e.g. to show a user their SSN, or to assert to a government relying party) the ciphertext is